mihamieat/cts-cli/README.md

   departure-time  Get the estimated departure time for a specific line,...
 ```
 ### Departure Time
-This command allows you to get the estimated departure time from a specific station of a line that goes towards the line destination.
+This command allows you to get the estimated departure time from a specific station.
-You will interctively specify the line, the line direction, and the station.
+You will interctively specify the station.
 ```sh
 cts-cli departure-time
 Usage: cts-cli departure-time [OPTIONS]